-If you’ve been studying genetic genealogy for a bit, you may understand X DNA, but I’ll give a summation here.
+If you’ve been studying genetic genealogy for a bit, you may understand X-DNA, but I’ll give a summation here.

-X DNA is different from regular autosomal DNA.
+X-DNA is different from regular autosomal DNA.
 The 23rd chromosomal pair contains the sex chromosomes – those which determine the biological gender of the child.
 In all but rare cases, biological females have two X chromosomes (XX), and biological males have one X and one Y (XY).
 As we may have learned in high school or college biology, it is the male’s 23rd chromosome that determines the gender of the child.

-Therefore, if the offspring is a male, the father’s Y-DNA has been combined with X-DNA from the mother to create an XY 23rd chromosomal pair.
-If the offspring is female, the father’s X-DNA has been combined with X-DNA from the mother to create an XX 23rd chromosomal pair.
+Therefore, if the offspring is biologically male, the father’s Y-DNA has been combined with X-DNA from the mother to create an XY 23rd chromosomal pair.
+If the offspring is biologically female, the father’s X-DNA has been combined with X-DNA from the mother to create an XX 23rd chromosomal pair.
 Thus, a male’s X-DNA cannot be passed to any of his male offspring.

 So, let’s see how this works.

 K and I are an autosomal and X-match.
 Our trees show that we are 4th cousins.
 K is female and so am I. We knew already that our most recent common ancestors are Absalom RENFRO (1810-1855) and Elizabeth CORMACK (1809-1901), so this one was pretty easy and is a great illustration of how X-matching works.